expfactory/survey-generator/README.md

 You can use the generator to convert a tab delimited file of questions (called `survey.tsv`) with a standard [experiment factory config.json](https://expfactory.github.io/expfactory/contribute#the-experiment-config) to generate a folder with web content to serve your experiment.
+You can build the container from this repository, or an image is provided on [Docker Hub](https://hub.docker.com/r/vanessa/survey-generator/).

 ## Usage